aws-amplify/docs/cli/multienv.md

 $ git push -u origin mysandbox
 ```

-Now, let's suppose the team-member wants to move these changes to dev and prod branches.
+Now, let's suppose the team-member wants to move these changes to dev and master environments/branches.

 ```
 $ git checkout dev